 Repeat until all of the tenderloins and set aside.

-in a large pot until it reaches 175 degrees C (350 degrees F).
+Heat the Cooking Oil (as needed) in a large pot until it reaches 180 degrees C (350 degrees F).

 Working in batches of three, carefully add the coated tenderloins and deep fry until cooked through, around 4 minutes.